Content on this page was generated by AI and has not been manually reviewed.

 Can I use split tunneling with the F5 Edge Client on Mac?

 Split tunneling is policy-dependent.
 If your IT team allows it, you can route only certain destinations through the VPN.
 If not, all traffic may go through the VPN.
-Browsec vpn free for chrome: a comprehensive guide to Browsec’s Chrome extension in 2025
+Planet vpn extension

 How can I verify that my VPN connection is secure?